csun-ece/vhdl-full-adder/instruction/README.md

 TBD

 ## Tasks
-:point_right: **Task 1**:
+:point_right: **Task 1**: (10 points)
-Synthesize, Implement and generate bit stream using Vivado design flow menu bar.
+Synthesize, Implement and Generate bitstream using Vivado design flow menu bar.
 Resolve any error and build issues.
 Take a screenshot of the Vivado Design flow menu and number each option similar to the one shown in the class.

-:point_right: **Task 2**:
+:point_right: **Task 2**: (10 points)
-Expand RTL ANALYSIS, then expand Open Elaborated Design and click on the Schematic Take a screenshot of schematic
+Expand RTL ANALYSIS, then expand Open Elaborated Design and click on the schematic Take a screenshot of the schematic.

-:point_right: **Task 3**:
+:point_right: **Task 3**: (10 points)
-Expand SYNTHESIS, then expand Open Synthesized Design and click on the Schematic Take a screenshot of schematic
+Expand SYNTHESIS, then expand Open Synthesized Design and click on the schematic Take a screenshot of the schematic.

-:point_right: **Task 4**:
+:point_right: **Task 4**: (10 points)
 Expand IMPLEMENTATION, then expand Open Implemented Design and click on the Report Utilization.
-Take a screenshot of Utilization table.
+Take a screenshot of the Utilization table.

-:point_right: **Task 5**:
+:point_right: **Task 5**: (10 points)
 Expand SIMULATION, then click on Run Simulation.
-From the Dropdown menu click on Run Behavioral Simulation.
+From the Dropdown menu, click on Run Behavioral Simulation.
 Expand the Waveform window, adjust the time range to 90 ns.
 Take a screenshot from the waveform window.

-:point_right: **Task 6**:
+:point_right: **Task 6**: (50 points)
-Push your project to Assignment repo.
+Push your project to the Assignment repo.
+Both your project and testbench should be pass all the design flow steps (synthesize, implement, generate bitstream)

+:point_right: **Task 7**: (10 points)
+Optional Extra Credit: Load your design to a development board and show the functionality.
+Include a URL (preferably YouTub URL) to your working demo.